 Healthy plants start with healthy soil.
 Dig a test hole to check for proper drainage, moisture retention, aeration and nutrients.
 Soil characteristics depend on the mix of clay, sand and organic matter, such as compose and peat moss.
 In most cases, light or medium brown soils lack organic matter and nutrients.
 Lighter, sandy soil drain quickly and are easier to dig than heavy, compacted clay soils.

 Moist soils fall somewhere between sand and clay.
 No matter what your soil, it will be dramatically improved by using our recommended soil amendments.

 Digging the Hole

 Once placement has been determined, dig an area for the root ball to placed upon undisturbed/tamped soil.
-Make sure hole 2x the width and 1.5x the height of the root ball.
-(Example: 24”W x 24”H Root Ball requires a 48”W x 36”H ) Leaving 1” – 3” higher than grade in heavy clay soils.
+Make sure hole 2x the width and just as high as the root ball.
+(Example: 24”W x 24”H Root Ball requires a 48”W x 24”H ) Leaving 1” – 3” higher than grade in heavy clay soils.

 Find The “Front” of the Plant

 Sometimes a plant will look better when viewed from a particular angle.
 Walk around your plant and determine which side you think looks best and position accordingly.

 Root ball shall remain intact.
 Remove the string and peel back or cut off the top later of burlap.
 For container grown trees, disturb as little of the root system as possible.

 Amended soil consists of a mixture of the following: 25% Purple Cow Organic Compost to 75% Top Soil (we recommend Garden Magic).
 Back-fill hole to root ball planting depth.
 You may use 50% native soil if conducive for planting.

 While still in pot, water your tree or shrub thoroughly.
 After planted, an aerating/watering tube with a water bag is recommended to keep your new tree hydrated.